 |2||The IP address assigned to your device is used to send the data you requested back to your device.
 For example, if you have many different sharing options, enables sharing with others quickly and easily.||Low|

 |3||We may share aggregated, non-personally identifiable information publicly.
 When lots of people start searching for something, it can provide very useful information about particular trends at that time.||Medium|

 One key scalability challenge here is that there are thousands of APIs and hundred-thousands of agreements (that govern those APIs).
-Constantly tracking changes and quantifying risks is a non-trivial problem that cannot be solved by human experts alon due to the scalability challenges.
-In this context, computational techniques for Natural Language Processing play an important role in assisting human experts such as lawyers, technical architects and developers.
+Constantly tracking changes and quantifying risks is a non-trivial problem that cannot be solved by human experts alone due to the scalability challenges.
+In this context, computational techniques for natural language processing play an important role in assisting human experts such as lawyers, technical architects, and developers.

-Black Duck by Synopsys Research is tracking 50,000+ web services, 25,000+ providers, 500+ categories of web services and 100,000+ agreements (including terms of services, privacy statements and legal acts) to implement the methodology described above.
-Furthermore, our state of the art technology allows us to discover vulnerable libraries and SDKs that enable various APIs from various providers.
+The Synopsys Cybersecurity Research Center (CyRC) is tracking 50,000+ web services, 25,000+ providers, 500+ categories of web services, and 100,000+ agreements (including terms of services, privacy statements, and legal acts) to implement the methodology described above.
+Furthermore, our state-of-the-art technology allows us to discover vulnerable libraries and SDKs that enable various APIs from various providers.
 Intuitively, usage of such vulnerable libraries and SDKs may lead to data security and/or privacy issues.
-The technologies and methodologies developed by our team at Black Duck Research allow its customers to discover the usage of web services in their code base and in quantifying and mitigating the risks in an efficient and cost-effective way.
-Email Black Duck Research to schedule a demo for a Web Services Management solution.
+The technologies and methodologies developed by our research team allow our customers to discover the use of web services in their codebase and to quantify and mitigate the risks in an efficient and cost-effective way.